-ADD image citation

-FAIR principles
+1.5.2 FAIR principles

 Marine geospatial data has great value if it can outreach to all of its potential users.
-In order to increase data benefits and make the data accessible and transparent, it should be managed in accordance with the FAIR data principles.
+To increase data benefits and make the data accessible and transparent, it should be managed in accordance with the FAIR (Findable, Accessible, Interoperable, Re-usable) data principles.

-FAIR principles put specific emphasis on enhancing the ability of machines to automatically find, re-use, and make data ready for artificial intelligence (AI) ingestion.
-Therefore, FAIR principles should be applied not only to (meta)data, a community-endorsed word that identifies both data and metadata, but also to many other non-data assets such as software, algorithms, tools, workflows, and protocols.
-This “fractal FAIRness” encompasses all of the MSDI components, which means that high-technology-based services and infrastructures, including registry cataloguing, are needed.
+FAIR principles describe features, attributes and practices that will move a digital resource closer to a state of “FAIRness”, maximising the data lifespan.
+It fundamentally enables machine-readability which supports knowledge discovery, distribution, integration, and reuse of data by enabling data harvesting and analysis of multiple datasets and for artificial intelligence (AI) ingestion.
+It is noteworthy that FAIR principles should be applied not only to (meta)data, a community-endorsed word that identifies both data and metadata, but also to many other non-data assets such as software, algorithms, tools, workflows, and protocols.
+This “fractal FAIRness” encompasses all the MSDI components, which means that high-technology-based services and infrastructures, including registry cataloguing, are needed.

 In order to make resources and key components findable, accessible, interoperable and reusable, it is required to comply with the following guiding principles.
+HOs may refer to the FAIR data checklist for guidance towards achieving FAIR principles (Annex A).